 Skip to main content

-HTTP requests (+working with cookies, proxies, sessions)
+HTTP requests (including cookies, proxies, and sessions)

 await this.request(method, url[, queryParams][, opts])